Toydotgame/Toydotgame.github.io/pages/about.md

 [I made a thing to show _3x+1_ sequences in August.](https://github.com/toydotgame/collatz-conjecture-sequence-generator)

+October, I started [my first ever JavaScript project](https://github.com/toydotgame/old-google)!
+It was a Firefox plugin that achieved the fairly simple goal of changing the Google logo on google.com.
+It also features [some very nice boilerplate code](https://github.com/toydotgame/old-google/blob/9a25606bc0d61e61260ae9741f81ae3e85644289/replace.js#L1).

 ## What do I do on the internet?
 Aside from developing Spigot plugins, I play Minecraft on my Minecraft server (where I've done quite a few things), I use Twitter (a bit), and I frequent the Minecraft Forums.
 That's about it.